Film: Demolition Man

 - Cryonics Failure

-- Presumably, a lot of the occupants of the cryo-prison destroyed in the final battle had their sentences extended permanently, with no hope of parole.
+- Presumably, a lot of the CryoCons destroyed in the final battle had their sentences extended permanently, with no hope of parole.
 It's certainly what happened to Simon Phoenix, courtesy of John Spartan's boot.

 - They'd already had their sentences extended permanently with no hope of parole by Cocteau.
-The Warden even begins to explain the law that did so before Simon shuts down his speechifying.
-However, we do see another prisoner attending his parole hearing and later playing the piano and singing at Taco Bell.
+The Warden even begins to explain the law that did so before Simon shuts down his speechifying by just reiterating Warden Smithers' lines in Spanish.
+However, there might be some exceptions, since we do see another prisoner attending his parole hearing and later playing the piano and singing at Taco Bell / Pizza Hut.

 - By the time Spartan and Phoenix have their final showdown, there's really nobody left to thaw...

 - Crystal Spires and Togas: The upper crust of San Angeles.
 The sewer refugees live quite differently.